-This interactive 30-minute program is recommended as an introduction for groups from Kinder, and Foundation to Year 3 before visiting the Bugs Alive! exhibition.
+This interactive 30-minute program is recommended as an introduction for groups from Kinder, Foundation and Level 1–3 before visiting the Bugs Alive! exhibition.

 Students will become ‘scientists’ when they examine real bugs (in resin) with a hand lens in order to discover:

 By examining the bugs’ external features, students sort and classify them, as well as learn about how museum scientists look after the insect collection.
 Teachers are welcome to photograph their students undertaking the activities during the session to use as a reflection back at the school.
 This program links strongly to AusVELS Levels F to 3.

 Level 1: Living things have a variety of external features.